• ABOUT

 4. They say behind every great man is a great woman.

 I disagree with this statement.
 Along side every great person (man or woman) is their partner, and Sheryl could not have been more open or honest and appreciative of the role that her husband has played in her success.
 Human beings actively choose their mate and their life partner, and in that choice we are accepting that this person is our equal, brings some important skills and attributes to the table.
-So it’s incredibly important that we let these people be partners in every aspect of our lives, from careers to mortgages to raising kids and as a support mechanism.
+So it’s incredibly important that we let these people be partners in every aspect of our lives, from careers to raising kids and as a support mechanism.
 A partner is not another child to care for, or someone that you have to be a father figure for.

 5. Finally… Life.
 It’s what WE make it.